mfaeezshabbir/postlin/QUICK_START.md

 ## 🎉 You're All Set!

-Your Postli dashboard is ready to use.
+Your Postlin dashboard is ready to use.
 Create drafts, generate AI content, and get ready for the next phase: **scheduling and publishing to LinkedIn!**

 **Happy drafting!** ✍️